 "We started Hawa Dawa because we want to be part of a generation in which the brightest minds were obsessed with change for a greener, healthier future planet and not with getting people to click on ads.
 The first step in levering this change is an appreciation of environmental value the next step are the means for preserving it.
 We believe clean tech is one very viable mechanism.”

-you building a climate solution?APPLY for THE SOLAR IMPULSE EFFICIENT SOLUTION LABEL
+ARE you building a CLEANTECH COMPANY?APPLY for THE SOLAR IMPULSE EFFICIENT SOLUTION LABEL